Compassion, Privilege, and Spiritual Practice

 I just finished spending time at the “Ram Dass Spring on Maui Retreat.”
-An incredible assortment of teachers was present, including Lama Surya Das, Mirabai Bush, Saraswati and Raghu Marcus, Nina Rao, Rameshwar Das and Shantala.
+An incredible lineup of teachers was present, including Lama Surya Das, Mirabai Bush, Saraswati and Raghu Marcus, Nina Rao, Rameshwar Das and Shantala.
 Of course, for me and many others, our reason for being there was Ram Dass.

 It’s hard to put into words what the magic of the retreat was like.
 Ram Dass showered us with love from his own open heart, and we melted into it.
 Each of us in our own way blossomed and bathed in the light.
 We practiced meditation, yoga, chi-gong, kirtan, and listened to dharma talks.
 Spending time with satsang only deepened the love, and much of the magic occurred during the free time between sessions.
 People openly divulged their insecurities and fears to strangers during lunch.
-Hugs, sincere well-wishing, deep listening and caring all became so commonplace that it was hard to remember any other way even existed.
+Hugs, sincere well-wishing, deep listening and heartfelt care all became so commonplace that it was hard to remember that any other way even existed.
 The love was real, and it felt amazing.

 Many asked questions about how to bring this magic back into our daily lives, and others expressed their fear that it would slip away.
 All of us, I’m sure, sincerely hope that our time together in love will help us to be a little softer, a little more caring, and a little more present and loving in our daily lives.